CyberMiles/smart_contracts/OpenFinanceIO-demo/README.md

-# A demo of OpenFinanceIO S3 (Smart Securities Standard) token on Travis
+# A demo of OpenFinance S3 (Smart Securities Standard) token on Travis

 OpenFinance Network is a trading platform for trading, clearing & settlement process that is designed to be "efficiency, transparency, and interoperability".
 Its framework contains a uniform protocol providing standardizations and regulations for assets/data.